atsign-foundation/at_lorawan/README.md

     respond to requests for telemetry, requests to update itself, restart the device, etc ...
-* A `manager` program which, when run in a directory which in its sub-directories contains the configurations for many gateways, will
+* A `manager` program which, when run in a directory which in its subdirectories contains the configurations for many gateways, will
-  * Scan the sub-directory tree and find the directories which contain gateway configs
+  * Scan the subdirectory tree and find the directories which contain gateway configs
   * For each gateway, identify if there have been changes since the last time this `manager` program was run and, if there have been changes: